junior-devleague/pet-store/README.md

 2. Change the background color of the Header using the `id` selector.

 3. Change the styles of the individual pet profiles using the `class` selector.
-  a.
-Ensure all the pet profiles and their content are aligned at the center of their container element.
+  - Align all the pet profiles and their content to the center of their container element.
-  b.
-Ensure all pet profile photos are the same size.
+  - Set all pet profile photos to the same size.

 4. Modify your elements with these style attributes:
   - `background-color`